fatihgoncagul/HeapSort/README.md

 Note:

-For the detailed report see `algo-assignment-report-pdf`
+For the detailed report see `algo-assignment-report.pdf`

 And for the code itself see `heapSortK.java`